Skip to content

 Fix a Vulnerability

 You should MAKE EVERY EFFORT TO RESOLVE ALL Critical and High vulnerabilities.
-If they cannot be remediated, the government Information Systems Security Manager (ISSM) must review.
+If they cannot be remediated, the government Authorizing Official (AO) must review.
 (This approval can significantly extend your timeline to PRD.)
 Refer to the Game Warden Acceptance Baseline Criteria Policy for acceptance thresholds.

-There are key components the government ISSM and our Cybersecurity Director evaluate when reviewing vulnerability justifications.
+There are key components the government AO and 2F evaluate when reviewing vulnerability justifications.

 The Iron Bank Acceptance Baseline Criteria has justification templates to ensure you provide consistent information.

-• Detail the exact risk this vulnerability poses, and how can we mitigate the risk of exploitation.
+• Detail the risk the vulnerability poses, and how the risk of the selected CVE is mitigated.

 • Explain any mitigations you have taken to reduce the risk of the vulnerability being exploited; for example, the way the application is written (not public-facing, or restricted access).
-Also, explain why is it hard to exploit, or what has been done to prevent an adversary from exploiting it.
+Also, explain why it would be difficult for an attacker to exploit, or what has been done to prevent an adversary from exploiting it.

 • Provide the next estimated release when the fix will be available – particularly, if there is not a fix available, and you know the vendor is currently working on a resolution.